• 10.00am - 5.30pm

 Recognising that Britain was not seeking a peaceful settlement, the SAR and its ally the Orange Free State resolved to strike first.

 On 9 October, the SAR issued an ultimatum demanding the withdrawal not only of British troops from their borders, but of all reinforcements sent to South Africa since 1 June 1899.
-This ultimatum was rejected and on 12 October the allied republics invaded Cape Colony and Natal.
+When this was rejected, the allied republics invaded the Cape Colony and Natal on 12 October.

 Canadian troops climbing a kopje, c1899